The Search for WondLa: Description from the book

 Eva Nine had never seen the actual sun before, or walked outdoors.
 In fact, she had never even seen another living person in all twelve years of her life.
 That changes when a marauding huntsman destroys her underground home and sends her fleeing for her life.
-She is desperate to find someone else who is like her, and a single clue gives her hope: a crumbling picture of a girl, a robot, an adult, and the word "WondLa".
+She is desperate to find someone else who is like her, and a single clue gives her hope: a crumbling picture of a girl, a robot, an adult and the word "WondLa".

 Plot summary

 Eva Nine has reached the age of 12 living her whole life in an underground Sanctuary.
 She has been raised by a robot named "Muthr" (Multi-Utility Task Help Robot zero-six), and knows only of the outside world through holograms and a small piece of cardboard inscribed with the fragmented words "Wond" and "La."
 When the facility is attacked by a large creature named Besteel, she is forced to leave Muthr behind and flee her home.
 Upon seeing the outside world for the first time she remarks that it is nothing like the holographic simulations she had been brought up on, encountering many dangerous and alien species of plants and animals that her Omnipod device fails to identify.

 After another encounter with Besteel and meeting an alien named Rovender Kitt and a large behemoth Otto (identified as a giant water bear by the Omnipod), Eva reunites with Muthr in her (now demolished) home and convinces the Sanctuary computer to allow the robot to escort her to the next underground Sanctuary.
 When they find it abandoned they convince Rovender to lead them to the royal city of Solas.

 The group has several more encounters with Besteel and other aliens, in which Eva is nearly embalmed for display at the royal museum.
-While in the museum she learns that the life forms of this planet (called "Orbona" by its natives) arrived long ago on a dead world that they "reawakened" for their own use.
+While in the museum she learns that the life forms of this planet (called "Orbona" by its natives) arrived long ago on a dead world that they "reawakened" for their use.
 She also discovers many ancient human artifacts and learns of a ruined human civilization beyond a dangerous desert.

 Eva, Muthr, Rovender, and Otto cross the desert to discover the remains of an ancient human city buried under the sands.
 Besteel soon arrives and attacks, severely damaging Muthr.
 Eva then uses her Omnipod to attract several deadly Sand Snipers that kill Besteel and drag him beneath the sand.
-Muthr, unable to be repaired, dies shortly afterwards, and when the remaining characters tunnel into one of the buried buildings they discover that it was once the New York Public Library, meaning Orbona was once Earth.
+Muthr, unable to be repaired, dies shortly afterward, and when the remaining characters tunnel into one of the buried buildings they discover that it was once the New York Public Library, meaning Orbona was once Earth.
 The still-functioning library computer identifies the cardboard "WondLa" as the cover of The Wonderful Wizard of Oz, by L. Frank Baum.
-This leads her to the conclusion that Earth died, and was reawakened as Orbona.
+This leads her to the conclusion that Earth died and was reawakened as Orbona.

-In the epilogue, a human boy named Hailey swoops down from the sky in an airship named the Bijou and informs Eva that he is there to take her home.
+In the epilogue, a human boy named Hailey swoops down from the sky in an airship called the Bijou and informs Eva that he is there to take her home.